AndrewPleskanko/ProfITsoft_Course_Task5_MailSender/README.md

 This command will start the following services:

-- mailsender: The Spring Boot application (available at http://localhost:8092)
+- mail-sender: The Spring Boot application (available at http://localhost:8092)
 - elasticsearch: Elasticsearch database
 - kibana: Kibana for Elasticsearch (available at http://localhost:5601)
 - zookeeper: Apache ZooKeeper for Kafka